 Complaints related to temperature and humidity should be reported directly to Facilities Operations and Services on their Online Services Request Form.

 It is important to remember that while occupant complaints may be related to time at work, they may not necessarily be due to the quality of the air.
-Other factors such as noise, lighting, work station design, job related stresses, individually or in combination, may contribute to the complaints.
+Other factors such as noise, lighting, workstation design, and job-related stresses, individually or in combination, may contribute to the complaints.

 REHS offers the following services related to IAQ: